-- TAY between the ages of 18-25 receive services at a site operated by CYBH with six beds.
+- Children ages 12 to 17 receive services at three sites operated by Children Youth and Mental Health Recovery Services (CYMHRS; i.e., Laguna Beach, Huntington Beach, Tustin) with a total of 16 beds.
+Services generally last for three weeks, al- though children can remain in treatment for up to six weeks if needed. - TAY between the ages of 18-25 receive services at a site operated by CYBH with six beds.
 Services generally last for three weeks, although youth can remain in treatment for up to six weeks if needed.
-TAY may also receive services at the TAY/ Adults sites operated by Adult and Older Adult Mental Health Recovery Services (AOAMHRS). - TAY/Adults ages 18 and older receive services at three sites operated by AOABH (2 sites in Orange, 1 in Mission Viejo) with a total of 36 beds, four of which are Ameri- cans with Disabilities Act (ADA)-compliant.
-Stays last an average of 7 to 14 days. - Older Adults ages 50 and older receive services at a newly renovated Older Adult CRS operated by AOABH in Anaheim (6 beds, 2 of which are ADA-com- pliant).
+TAY may also receive services at the TAY/ Adults sites operated by Adult and Older Adult Mental Health Recovery Services (AOAMHRS). - TAY/Adults ages 18 and older receive services at three sites operated by AOABH (2 sites in Orange, 1 in Mission Viejo) with a total of 36 beds, four of which are Americans with Disabilities Act (ADA)-compliant.
+Stays last an average of 7 to 14 days. - Older Adults ages 50 and older receive services at a newly renovated Older Adult CRS operated by AOABH in Anaheim (6 beds, 2 of which are ADA-compliant).
 Stays last an average of 7 to 14 days.
 There are also four ADA beds at the Central CRP site that can accommodate clients meeting criteria for the program with this need.

 The residences emulate home-like environments in which intensive and structured psychosocial, trauma-informed, recovery services are offered.
-Depending on the individual's age, their or their family's/ significant other's needs, services can include crisis intervention; individual, group and family counseling/therapy; group education and rehabilitation; assistance with self-administration of medications; training in skills of daily living; case management; development of a Wellness Recovery Action Plan (WRAP); prevention education; recreational activities; activities to build social skills; parent education and skill-building; mindfulness training; narrative therapy, reminiscence groups, educational and didactic groups specific to older adults, issues associated with aging, stigma associated with aging, safety issues, adaptive equipment, fragility issues and "silver" fitness groups, outings and activities, and nursing assessments.
-The evidence-based and best practices most commonly used include cognitive behavior therapy, Dialectical Behavioral Therapy (DBT), and trauma-informed care.
+Depending on the individual's age and their or their family's/significant other's needs, services can include crisis intervention; individual, group and family counseling/therapy; group education and rehabilitation; assistance with self-administration of medications; training in skills of daily living; case management; development of a Wellness Recovery Action Plan (WRAP); prevention education; recreational activities; activities to build social skills; parent education and skillmindfulness building; training; narrative therapy. reminiscence groups, educational and didactic groups specific to older adults, issues associated with aging, stigma associated with aging, safety issues, adaptive equipment, fragility issues and "silver" fitness groups, outings and activities, and nursing assessments.
+The evidence-based and best practices most commonly used include cognitive behavior therapy, Dialectical Behavioral

+Therapy (DBT), and trauma-informed care.
 Programs also provide substance use disorder education and treatment services for people who have co-occurring disorders.